Zelenskyy says Ukraine counteroffensive has begun as Trudeau visits Kyiv

-KYIV: Ukrainian President Volodymyr Zelenskyy said on Saturday (Jun 10) that counteroffensive action was underway as Canadian Prime Minister Justin Trudeau visited Kyiv and accused Russia over flooding from the breached Kakhovka dam.
+KYIV: Ukrainian President Volodymyr Zelenskyy said on Saturday (Jun 10) that a counteroffensive was underway as Canadian Prime Minister Justin Trudeau visited Kyiv and criticised Russia over flooding from the breached Kakhovka dam.

 "Counteroffensive and defensive actions are taking place in Ukraine: At which stage I will not talk in detail," Zelenskyy said at a joint press conference in Kyiv with Trudeau.